nikhilasrani/blog/src/pages/post_1_ 2019-02-11/index.md

 date: "Feb 11 2019"
 title: "Where I have been and what have I been upto?"
 author: "Nikhil Asrani"
+contentpreview: "Hello Internet folks 👋.
+This is my first in what I hope would be a series of Medium blogs.
+I have recently gotten addicted to these blogs showing great DIY programming implementations and ones exploring relatable life experiences and advice and I figured I could attempt to give back in the same way (and build an online presence at the same time)."
 ---

 Hello Internet folks 👋.
 This is my first in what I hope would be a series of Medium blogs.